MajorcaDevs/mdbackup/docs/quick-start.md

 ## First configuration

+!!!
+Note
-> Note: this will get through getting an initial configuration for backups.
+    This will get through getting an initial configuration for backups.
 To get in more detail, check out the [Configuration](./configuration.md) page.

 In order to get your first backup, the tool must be configured properly.
 To achieve this, you will learn the core concepts used in the tool and how to use them to fit your needs.